How do you choose the right custodian for you?

 - Review their insurance policies: SIPC is a must and excess coverage is critical for higher balance accounts.

 Traditional custodians are accustomed to doing business in traditional ways.
-That’s not necessarily a bad thing, but it leaves much to be desired in terms of more innovative security measures, more robust technology tools to identify and mitigate risks, and discomfort with the status quo of regulatory fines and enforcement actions.
+That’s not necessarily bad, but it leaves much to be desired regarding more innovative security measures, more robust technology tools to identify and mitigate risks, and discomfort with the status quo of regulatory fines and enforcement actions.
 Ultimately, advisors who understand these critical processes and safeguards will help put their clients at ease by trusting that their money is in good hands.